-A four-part series on the famed Japanese female subculture and its the evolution from a summery look of rich delinquent high-schoolers to an extreme set of working class styles.
+A three-part series on the famed Japanese female subculture and its the evolution from a summery look of rich delinquent high-schoolers to an extreme set of working class styles.
 [2019 Note: There was supposed to be a fourth part about the post-ganguro gyaru revival, but never got to it.]

 The Japanese understand their own history of street culture as a constant succession of youth “tribes” who dominate the landscape for a few years with a specific style and then disappear just as quickly as they arrived.
 The tribes were often useful as a human representation of the era’s zeitgeist — for example, the Futenzoku hippies in the late 1960s or the Bodicon girls of the Bubble era — but sometimes were not much more than historical quirks — e.g. the preppy Miyuki-zoku who only existed for a few short months in the Summer of 1964.
 Regardless, Japanese cultural taxonomy requires the tribes to quickly rise and fall as to make room for the next set.

 With such expectations of ephemerality, what are we to make of the long-lived gyaru subculture?
 Starting in the early 1990s and hitting a new peak around 2010, gyaru have existed in one form or another for two decades.
 Although the style has changed dramatically multiple times and splintered into distinct factions, a few principles have remained stable: hair dyed anywhere between chestnut and deep blond, sexually-provocative clothing, an embrace of youth, chronic shopping in Shibuya 109, and a generally “wild” attitude.